Explore Courses

 Tips for Part 1:

-• Don’t memorize; just practice natural phrasing.
+• Don’t memorize; use natural phrasing.

-• Use phrasal verbs and conversational tone where appropriate.
+• Use conversational tone and phrasal verbs.

-1. Introduction – State what you'll talk about
+1. Introduction – State what you’ll talk about.

 Tips for Cue Card (Part 2):

-What are sample follow-up questions and answers in IELTS Speaking Part 3?
+What Are Sample Follow-Up Questions and Answers in IELTS Speaking Part 3?

 Q1: Why do some people like helping others?